 Introduces the ecology of urban systems, investigating how humans and their built environments interact with and form ecosystems.
 Two main points of view will be represented: the city as an ecological system, and the responses and adaptations of organisms to this ecosystem.
 Students will also investigate how humans respond to and interact with this biotic and abiotic environment.
-Three hours per week (Offered alternate years.)
+Three hours per week (Occasional course, offered alternate years.)